CountBricks: Cost to Trim a Door in Residential Projects

 The Four Core Cost Drivers

-• Material grade: MDF, finger-joint pine, poplar, or hardwood profiles each carry different price points and waste factors.
+• Material grade: Options like MDF, finger-joint pine, and hardwood vary in cost and waste factors.

 Typical Price Range in Residential Settings